frogsystem/spawn/README.md

 - Implements delegate lookup
 - Enforce users to mainly add abstracts to their container
 - Add entries only through one single interface; other features are implemented by closures
-- Enforce users to heavily use the delegate lookup feature and the delegation queue
+- Enforce users to use the delegate lookup feature and the delegation queue

-# Outlook
-- Add an application interface (Runnable)
-- Add an interface to connect containers, thus creating an easy to use module system
-- Add other elementary features for IoC applications (yet to define...)